 Induction Year: 2009

 Hamilton began playing tennis several times a week prior to 1969 and continued to play with his wife Molly in interclub league play and then in tournaments.
-He served as the president of the Community Tennis Associations in both Houston and Dallas, which enabled him to be directly involved at the grass-roots level.
-He served as the executive director and chief operating officer for the USTA for five years, during which time a significant number of positive measures were initiated to help the growth of the game.
-In 2011 Hamilton was elected president of the Texas Tennis Museum and Hall of Fame.
+He served as the president of the Community Tennis Associations in Houston and Dallas, enabling him to be directly involved at the grass-roots level.
+He served as the executive director and chief operating officer for the USTA for five years, during which time many positive measures were initiated to help the game's growth.
+In 2011, Hamilton was elected president of the Texas Tennis Museum and Hall of Fame.

 Hamilton was ranked as high as No. 2 in Texas in singles four times and No. 10 nationally in his age division.
 He was ranked No. 1 in Texas in doubles in two age divisions simultaneously and No. 2 nationally in his age division.